m-sobieszek/toywiki/README.md

-A collection of mathematical research notes by Yuchen Pei.
+A collection of mathematical research notes.

 The notes are hosted at http://toywiki.xyz.

+Collaborations are welcome.

 Filesystem hierarchy:
 * `./wiki/`: main contents, written in [vimwiki](https://github.com/vimwiki/vimwiki) markup language.